vatis-project/website/docs/client/atis-station.markdown

 ![Type ATIS Letter](/assets/images/TypeAtisLetter.gif)

 ## Fetch Real-World D-ATIS Letter
-You can optionally retrieve the real-world D-ATIS letter (for stations with an active FAA Digital ATIS) by using the keyboard shortcut `CTRL + D`.
-This action retrieves only the ATIS letter and does not fetch any associated ATIS messages, such as airport conditions or NOTAMs.
+If the **Automatically fetch ATIS letter** option is enabled in User Settings, vATIS will automatically retrieve the real-world D-ATIS letter for stations with an FAA digital ATIS when connecting to the network.
+This process loads only the ATIS letter and does not include any related messages, such as airport conditions or NOTAMs.